Last Updated on

 Once you provide these inputs, the EPF Calculator does all the hard work for you and tell you How much EPF Corpus is accumulated by Retirement.

-Let’s talk a bit about few of the above in more detail
+Let’s talk a bit about a few of the above in more detail

 - Employee EPF Contribution: This is your contribution towards your EPF corpus.
 As per latest EPF rules, the employee contribution is 12% of Basic Pay + Dearness Allowance.